 On the other hand, drive storage is typically connected to a network or computer, making it more vulnerable to security threats.

 However, encryption and other security measures can be implemented to protect a drive storage backup.
 It is also important to consider the lifespan and durability of the storage media.
-Tape backups are known for their longevity, as tapes can last for decades when stored in the proper conditions.
-In contrast, hard disk and solid-state drives have a limited lifespan and can fail unexpectedly.
+Tape backups are known for their longevity, as they can last for decades when stored properly.
+In contrast, hard disks have a limited lifespan and can fail unexpectedly.

 Additionally, hard drives are vulnerable to physical damage, such as drops or water damage.
 When using drive storage for backup, it is important to regularly check the health of the drives and replace them as needed to ensure data is not lost.